JuanJimenez30/OPProject340/README.md

 > Sammy Arreaza

 ## Description
-> Mowjados INC (MI) is a web-based platform designed to help customers select from a variety of lawncare services.
+> Greensboro Lawncare Company (GLC) is a web-based platform designed to help customers select from a variety of lawncare services.
 Customers can browse those services, view available bookings, and leave reviews based on performance and quality of the desired service(s).
-MI manages their offerings, updates their availability schedules, and track customer engagement.
+GLC manages their offerings, updates their availability schedules, and track customer engagement.
 The system supports multiple user roles including customers and provider; each with tailored services to ensure quality-driven lawncare services.
 >

 ## App Functions